 - We reviewed the best dog food for Great Danes: check out our top picks here!

 The English Mastiff is one of the largest canine breeds—reaching an average of nearly 250 pounds in adulthood.
 There are a limited number of coat colors, mainly fawn or light beige, but are always offset with black facial markings, also referred to as a black mask.

 This breed is the ultimate blend of ideal dog traits!
 Confident, yet benevolent, courageous while remaining obedient—this docile and powerful canine would make for an excellent family pet.
 Before adopting, ensure that you have the space to raise such a hardy dog, as they will require a ton of it!

 - Related Read: Best Collar for Mastiffs – Reviews & Top Picks

 Occasionally strong-willed, and a little stubborn, the Pitbull is an agile, energetic dog who, with the right owner and training, is a lovely companion.
 Chocolate brown and beige are solid coat colors you may find for this breed.

 One of their most predominant traits would be their determination as they are dedicated individuals and always put their best paw forward in whatever it is they are doing.
 They are affectionate and may even be quite goofy at times.
 To their owner, they will always be true and loyal!

-This breed appears to be a wonderfully magical combination of a lion and canine.
+This breed appears to be a wonderfully magical combination of a lion and a canine.
 Their long tufts of neck fur and broad stance resemble that of a jungle cat.
-Even there coloring is quite comparable!
+Even their coloring is quite comparable!
 Although their appearance has them looking a little wild, they have one of the sweetest treatments a dog could possess.
 So much so, that the Leonberger is considered an excellent therapy dog as a result of their nurturing and docile personality.